 Parent Contribution: the amount a student is expected to contribute toward college costs, based on the information provided on the FAFSA.
 This is part of the “expected family contribution.”
 The College may expect a parent to contribute more or less than the federal formula.

 Part-time Student: at Lake Forest this is a student enrolled in fewer than three course credits each semester.
-Part-time students are charged per course.
+Part-time students are charged per course, and financial aid must be prorated accordingly.

 Pell Grant: a federal need-based grant which is offered to the neediest students.
 It does have to be repaid.
 Students must reapply for each year.